Academic Catalog

 Description

 This course provides an overview of the American education system for students interested in teaching in grades K-12.
-Educational philosophies, history of education in the United States, and major economic, political and social policies that have affected the school system will be explored.
-In addition, the structure of the K-12 school system, the teaching profession, the social and cultural contexts of schooling and an overview of curriculum design will be covered.
+Explores educational philosophies, history of education in the United States, and major economic, political, and social policies that have affected the school system.
+In addition, the course covers the structure of the K-12 school system, the teaching profession, the social and cultural contexts of schooling, and an overview of curriculum design.
 The course requires a minimum of 48 hours of fieldwork in a public school elementary classroom, under the guidance of an approved credentialed K-5 classroom teacher.

 Course Objectives